nellyngz95/SAOPB/index.md

 The third part of the feature-driven bottleneck framework takes the predictions from step 2 and trains a model to use the predicted top-k feature importance to predict the associated class.

 Step 2 and Step 3 are combined to create the overall predictive process, Figure \ref{overal_process}, which takes in features and then predicts the top-k features' importance, which is used as input to the class classification model.
-At test time, intervention can be made between steps 2 and 3, enabling feature importance error correction, which can hypothetically enable near-perfect accuracy, as shown in Figure \ref{process}.
+At test time, intervention can be made between steps 2 and 3, enabling feature importance error correction, which can hypothetically enable near-perfect accuracy, as shown in Figure 2.
 Human intervention is a core contribution, and, as far as we are aware, the first attempt to offer a bridge between machine learning and a human expert in audio classification.

 ![Image](assets/img/FCB_process.png)
+*Figure 2: Feature concept bottleneck process.*

 # Sound categories

-The SOAP paper was performed in 30 sound categories.
-All the synthetic models are listed [here](https://docs.google.com/spreadsheets/d/1KNiRQdd2AxuzoDDhtLKynx-YiRtXolz7Cmi_yLuYXLk/edit?usp=sharing).
+The SOAP project was performed in 30 sound categories. ** All the synthetic models used  are listed [here](https://docs.google.com/spreadsheets/d/1KNiRQdd2AxuzoDDhtLKynx-YiRtXolz7Cmi_yLuYXLk/edit?usp=sharing) **

-We retrieved the top 5 features after using the Bottleneck framework.
-All the top 5 features of the 30 categories can be found [here](https://docs.google.com/spreadsheets/d/1D9WmVtdcp3gVJVWvY20wZEMUg0LAxOCs-plfeZjsb-M/edit?usp=sharing).
+We retrieved the top 5 features after using the Bottleneck framework. ** All the top 5 features of the 30 categories can be found [here](https://docs.google.com/spreadsheets/d/1D9WmVtdcp3gVJVWvY20wZEMUg0LAxOCs-plfeZjsb-M/edit?usp=sharing). **

 | Sound category     | Feature 1    | Feature 2         | Feature 3        | Feature 4         | Feature 5          | Classification        |
 |:-------------|:-------------------|:------------------|:------------------|:------------------|:------------------|:------------------|:---------------------------|